Halloween is that time of the year when all pranks and scares are fair and free for all.

 $212,902,372

-You can find characters from the stories of Jack and the Beanstalk, Little Red Riding Hood, Rapunzel, and Cinderella.
+In this imaginative adventure, you'll encounter familiar faces from classics like Jack and the Beanstalk, Little Red Riding Hood, Rapunzel, and Cinderella.

-The story revolves around Baker and his wife, who cannot have children because of a curse placed by the witch.
+The plot centers around a Baker and his wife, who are desperate to have children but are unable to do so because of a witch’s curse.

 AdventureFamilyFantasy